ITUDevUps/devUps/contributing.md

 This project uses a [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) approach to the branching model.

+This means there exist the following types of branches:

+- release: called *main*
+- dev: called *dev*
+- features: prefixed with issue number
+- hotfix: prefixed with "hotfix/"

 The *main* branch will be used to create branches for releases.
 These release-branches have tags with corresponding version numbers.

 The *dev* branch is used to integrate features.
 That means that a new feature is branched out from the dev-branch.
-These branches should contain the naming scheme `\issueNumber_description` where the description is so for example `001_good_name`
+These branches should contain the naming scheme "*issueNumber_description*" where the description is so for example "*001_good_name*"

-Hotfixes can be created
+Hotfixes are created if there are bugs that needs to be fixed quikckly.
+The naming scheme is prefixed with "*hotfix/*".
+Example for this is "*hotfix/login_page*".
+If the bug can wait it should be created as an issue and fixed in a feature branch.

 ### Rebasing or squashing